What Is Black Cumin Seed Oil & How Should I Use It?

 How should you take black cumin seed oil?

-Black seed oil does have a pretty pungent, bitter, somewhat peppery flavor, though, so proceed with caution before you potentially ruin a perfectly good meal!
-If you're not a fan of its natural flavor, consider trying it in a healthy homemade dressing:
+Black seed oil does have a pretty pungent, bitter, somewhat peppery flavor, so proceed with caution before you potentially ruin a perfectly good meal!
+If you're not a fan of its natural flavor, consider taking it as a supplement or trying it in a healthy homemade dressing, like this one.

 Honey Mustard Dressing With Black Seed Oil